Postgraduate (12 months, 15 months full-time, part-time)

 Gain an understanding of the application of animal behaviour to conservation, and develop the practical skills you need for a career in animal conservation.
 You'll train in the technologies and scientific methods used in animal behaviour research and how these can be applied to solve modern conservation problems.

-Our course begins with intensive animal behaviour related technical skills training.
+Our course begins with intensive technical training in animal behaviour.
 This is coupled with a Behavioural Ecology and Conservation module, in which you will learn how to select and apply animal behaviour techniques to best effect in many different settings.

 Our graduates build successful careers in many roles including conservation biologist, scientist or curator at a zoo, conservation educator, ecotourism or environmental consultancy.
+A number of graduates also go on to study for a PhD.
 As a conservationist you can choose work with many organisations, from private companies to NGOs and government departments.
 You're also in the perfect position to continue your academic career and move up to our Animal and Environmental Sciences PhD.

 Your work will be assessed in a range of ways to reflect the scope and aims of our course.
 These include written assignments such as scientific reports and essays, field-work, case studies, group work and presentations.